course-details-portlet

 Learning methods and activities

 Lectures and written excercises.
-The excercises are compulsory and done in groups, and contributes to the final mark in the course.
+The excercises are compulsory and done in groups, and contributes to the final mark in the course, together with an individual exam.
 It is obligatory to be present at certain presentations and to give feedback to other students work as assigned by the course coordinators.

 Compulsory assignments